Waterford City (UK Parliament constituency): The First Dáil

-Sinn Féin contested the general election of 1918 on the platform that instead of taking up any seats they won in the United Kingdom Parliament, they would establish a revolutionary assembly in Dublin.
+Sinn Féin contested the 1918 general election on the platform that instead of taking up any seats they won in the United Kingdom Parliament, they would establish a revolutionary assembly in Dublin.
 In republican theory every MP elected in Ireland was a potential Deputy to this assembly.
 In practice only the Sinn Féin members accepted the offer.

 The revolutionary First Dáil assembled on 21 January 1919 and last met on 10 May 1921.
 The First Dáil, according to a resolution passed on 10 May 1921, was formally dissolved on the assembling of the Second Dáil.
 This took place on 16 August 1921.

 In 1921 Sinn Féin used the UK authorised elections for the Northern Ireland House of Commons and the House of Commons of Southern Ireland as a poll for the Irish Republic's Second Dáil.
 This area was part of the five-seat Dáil constituency of Waterford–Tipperary East.